KnutSander/password-manager/README.md

 # Password Manager
-My own implementation of a password manager in .NET and C#
+My own implementation of a password manager in .NET and C#!